-&lt;sup>1 For the purposes of this memorandum, the zone of influence means the spatial area or volume of receiving water flow within which some change in flow or water quality is anticipated to occur as a result of a discharge, extraction, or other activity.
+1 For the purpose of this memorandum, the zone of influence means the spatial area or volume of receiving water flow within which some change in flow or water quality is anticipated to occur as a result of a discharge, extraction, or other activity.

-&lt;sup>2 The SWP and CVP are jointly referred to as "Projects."
+2 The SWP and CVP are jointly referred to a "Projects."